 Parenthood is a developmental journey all on its own.
 In fact, it’s one of the toughest growth periods we will go through.
 Our kids push us like no other person can.
 We grow and learn right alongside them.
 We need tools, prompts, reminders, and inspiration to help us grow.
 To help us BE that person.

 I needed a go-to strategy that incorporated the methods that I knew had worked with my son and that science supports.
 Something easy to remember, something that could become a habit, something I could easily relay to my husband so our discipline could be consistent, caring, and effective.

 This is what I came up with to get rid of grumpy mama and get back to the positive, playful Mom that I strive to be.

-ACT instead of React: An Easy 3-Step Solution to Discipline
+A.C.T.
+(Acknowledge, Connect, Teach) instead of React: An Easy 3-Step Guide to Positive Parenting

 The first step in changing your child’s behavior is to be empathetic with what they are going through.
 To do that in a concrete way, we first Acknowledge what they are feeling.

 Get eye level with them and ask how they are feeling or recognize what their real goal is or what it is they are wanting to do.
 With younger children, you can name the emotion for them.